wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.1.4 =

+* Fixed problem caused by users not saving Twitter/Facebook/Google Buzz settings before trying to use the plugin
+* Set "Post to Profile" as initial default for Facebook settings
+* Removed superfulous get_user_option call for Google Buzz post meta.

 = 1.1.3 =

 * Added Google Buzz support!